vmware/load-balancer-and-ingress-services-for-kubernetes/ako-operator/README.md

 ### Pre-reqs before deploying the operator
 - CRD for `AKOConfig` must be installed.
 - A secret called `avi-secret` must be installed.
-This contains the username and password for the Avi controller (Currently, not enforced).
+This contains the username and password for the Avi controller in base64 encoding (edit [secret.yaml](config/secrets/secret.yaml)).
 - And, CRD definitions for `HostRule` and `HttpRule` must be installed (Currently, not enforced).